noaione/yuusha-shoukan-ln/sources/v04/chapter1.md

 her for a bit...

 [Like I said!
-I won’t tell you to stop gambling, but how many times do I have to tell you not to spend your food budget!!?!]
+I won’t tell you to stop gambling, but how many times do I have to tell you not to spend your food budget?!]

 [Ouchh!
 M-My cheeks aren’t detachable!
 E-Even if you pull them that mu—Ginyaaahhh?!]